Support Services

 Eligibility Determination

-Each Building Principal shall make final determinations as to which children in attendance at his/her school are eligible to receive such services.
+Each Building Principal will make final determinations as to which children in attendance at his/her school are eligible to receive such services.

 Standards of Eligibility